 Most depressed people find that support from family and friends, involvement in self-help and support groups, and psychotherapy are helpful.
-Psychotherapy is especially beneficial for those who prefer not to take medicine and who have mild to moderate symptoms.
+Psychotherapy is especially beneficial for those who have endured major life stresses (such as loss of friends and family, home relocations, and health problems) or who prefer not to take medicine and have only mild to moderate symptoms.
 It also is helpful for people who cannot take drugs because of side effects, interactions with other medicines, or other medical illnesses.

 Psychotherapy in older adults can address a broad range of functional and social consequences of depression.
 Many doctors recommend the use of psychotherapy in combination with antidepressant medicines.